onflow/ccf/ccf_specs.md

 - CCF encodings MUST satisfy "Valid CCF Encoding Requirements" defined in this document.

-- CCF encodings MUST satisfy "Core Deterministic Encoding Requirements" defined in RFC 8948 Section 4.2.1.
+- CCF encodings MUST satisfy the Core Deterministic Encoding Requirements defined in [Section 4.2.1](https://www.rfc-editor.org/rfc/rfc8949.html#name-core-deterministic-encoding) of RFC 8949.
 As an exception, RFC 8949 requirements for CBOR maps are not applicable because CCF does not use CBOR maps.

 - `composite-type.id` in `ccf-typedef-and-value-message` MUST be identical to its zero-based index in `composite-typedef`.